NHSLeadership/nightingale-companion/readme.txt

  - Disable Emojis - this disables the default emoji packages that ship with WordPress, which load on every single page of your site and impact performance and speed.
 This is a tiny tweak that has an incremental benefit.
- - LoadCSS - this uses the loadcss javascript library (https://github.com/filamentgroup/loadCSS) which defers loading of your stylesheets to after the main html has loaded.
-This increases the speed of time to interaction for your pages
+ - LoadCSS - Removed as caused a number of conflicts with some WP plugins.
  - InstantPage - this uses the instantpage javascript library (https://github.com/instantpage/instant.page) to trigger pages preloading when a user hovers their mouse over links.
 This does not, in fact increase load times but does appear perception of load times as those few partial seconds pre click are actually being used to start loading the next page.
- - DeferJS - adds a defer tag to all javascript (excluding jQuery and loadcss) to defer loading of js resources until after HTML has loaded in.
-Alternatively, you can simply move your scripts to the footer, or you can do both.
+ - DeferJS - Removed as caused a number of conflicts with some WP plugins.
- - Set Browser Cache - this is a setting to tell users' browser to cache locally the content.
-The value is number of seconds that this local cache should be stored, defaulting to 43200 (12 hours)
+ - Set Browser Cache - Removed as caused a number of conflicts with some WP plugins.
+(Recommend using CloudFlare or similar for better results)
  - Cleanup WordPress meta tags - removes lots of WP native tags included in the header region.
  - Use Excerpts as Meta Description - WordPress automatically takes the first 55 words of a post or page to create an excerpt (or you can manually add your own per page/post).
 This modification uses this excerpt to populate the meta description tag.
 If you have an alternative method of generating this meta tag, you should disable this option.
- - Modified the login page to use the theme design and layout (this option is not switchable at present)
+ - Modified the login page to use the theme design and layout
- - Adds the emergency alert header to the theme customiser (this option is not switchable at present)
+ - Adds the emergency alert header to the theme customiser

 == Installation ==